Sheraton Centre Toronto Hotel: History

 The new hotel was built as part of an urban renewal project connected to the Toronto City Hall and Nathan Phillips Square project.
 The site of the Sheraton was considered a "commercial slum" with two burlesque theatres, pawn shops and a cinema.
-The site was expropriated by the Old City of Toronto in 1964 and the site cleared in 1965.
+The site was expropriated by the City of Toronto in 1964 and the site cleared in 1965.
 The site was later sold for the construction of the Four Seasons Sheraton Hotel.

 The hotel was a host venue for the World Hockey Summit in 2010.

 Description

 The hotel consists of three connected buildings located between Queen, York, and Richmond streets: the three-floor entrance, the eleven-floor building on Richmond Street, and the main building, which has 43 floors and faces Queen Street, looking directly at the Toronto City Hall.

 The project was developed by John B. Parkin Associates.
+The hotel's design was a collaboration between the City Hall's architects, Parkin and Associates, Seppo Valjus, and Searle, Wlibee, and Rowland.
+Its concrete exterior was designed to match the City Hall in colour and texture.

 The inner yard contains a landscaped garden with a waterfall, which was designed by a Canadian architect, J. Austin Floyd.
 The hotel has 171,716 sq ft of total event space, the largest hotel convention facilities in Toronto, including a ballroom with a capacity of 3500.
 The hotel lobby serves as one of the nodes of the PATH network of pedestrian tunnels.
 There was a two screen cinema on the lower level until the 1990s.
 The hotel is connected to the square by a walk bridge over Queen Street West.
 The transmitter for CIRR-FM is located atop the hotel.